Skip to Content

 Butter: Salted butter adds flavor and richness to the sauce.
 The fat also helps fend off a lumpy sauce by coating the starch cells in the flour and preventing them from sticking together.
 Unsalted butter can also be used successfully in this recipe.

-Seasonings: Salt and pepper are all that’s needed to give this white sauce recipe a basic savory flavor.
-You can add other seasonings and completely change the flavor of the sauce.
-See the White Sauce Variations section below.
+Salt and Pepper: These seasonings are all that’s needed to give this white sauce recipe a basic savory flavor.

 Cookware You’ll Need